 If you want to read documentation on a particular building block and to know more about how and when to use it, click the small icon in the top right corner of the building block.

-Building Blocks categories may differ because Atlas UI can be customized using the Desktop Modeler.
+Building blocks categories may differ because Atlas UI can be customized using Studio Pro.

-The Properties tab displays the properties of the currently selected element and differs depending on this element.
+The Properties tab displays the properties of the currently selected element and can differ per element.

 For example, if you click Navigation Layout—which is the layout that you choose when creating a page—in the breadcrumb, properties will display reference information on page-related actions that you can perform, such as changing the page title and customizing pages’ look: